Packages and Binaries:

 --vss_stores VSS_STORES, --vss-stores VSS_STORES

 need to be processed.
-A range of stores can be defined
+A range of snapshots can be

 --credential TYPE:DATA